citp/privacy-policy-historical/r/re/rex/rexall.ca.md

 If we alter our Privacy Statement, any changes will be posted on this webpage so that you are always informed of the personal information that we collect about you, how we use it and the circumstances under which we may disclose it.
 Please check back from time to time to ensure you are aware of our current policies.

-BY SUBMITTING PERSONAL INFORMATION TO KATZ, YOU SIGNIFY YOUR ACCEPTANCE OF THIS PRIVACY STATEMENT.
-BY USING THE SITES OR THE APPLICATIONS, YOU ALSO ACCEPT THE [TERMS OF USE](http://www.rexall.ca/legal) POSTED ON THE SITE.
+BY SUBMITTING PERSONAL INFORMATION TO REXALL, YOU SIGNIFY YOUR ACCEPTANCE OF THIS PRIVACY STATEMENT.
+BY USING THE SITES OR THE APPLICATIONS, YOU ALSO ACCEPT THE [TERMS OF USE](http://www.rexall.ca/legal) POSTED ON THE SITES.

-If you have any questions about the Privacy Statement or the handling of your personal information, please contact Katz Group Canada Ltd. at Toll-free: 1-877-378-4100 or [send](http://www.rexall.ca/contact-us) an email to [privacyofficer@rexall.ca](mailto:privacyofficer@rexall.ca) to contact us.
+If you have any questions about the Privacy Statement or the handling of your personal information, please contact Rexall Pharmacy Group Ltd.. at Toll-free: 1-877-378-4100 or [send](http://www.rexall.ca/contact-us) an email to [privacyofficer@rexall.ca](mailto:privacyofficer@rexall.ca) to contact us.
 You can also contact us by mail at:

 **Privacy Officer**
 Mona Sabharwal
-Katz Group Canada Ltd.
+Rexall Pharmacy Group Ltd..
 5965 Coopers Ave.
 Mississauga, Ontario
 L4Z 1R9